24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 This simple chicken coop can cater to about eight laying hens, enough to provide an ample amount of eggs for your family.
 The coop was measured with the standard lumber measurements, making this project waste less and cost less.

 This chicken coop comes with eight simple steps—the first one is creating the base of the chicken coop.
 Next, attach and secure the walls.
-Then, create three separated nesting boxes.
+Then, create three separate nesting boxes.
 After that, secure the roofing using corrugated roof panels.
 Then do the clean-out tray.
 After then you can do the final touches.
 For the last step, frame the chicken run and chicken run door.
 Get more DIY 4 x 4 chicken coop plans.

-10. Biggest Walk-In Custom Chicken Coop with Storage Plan
+10. Biggest Walk-In Custom Chicken Coop With Storage Plan

 The measurement is a 10” x 40” chicken house, which combines a 10″ x 10″ henhouse and a 30″ chicken run.
-The chicken coop is surrounded by 4” x 8” OSB sheets.
+The chicken coop is surrounded by 4″ x 8″ OSB sheets.
 The purpose of the OSB sheet is to keep the cage from getting muddy when it rains.

 The roofing is unique and aesthetic.
-The entire coop is seated on a pressure-treated base made of four by six treated lumber.
+The entire coop is seated on a pressure-treated base made of four-by-six-treated lumber.
 This coop also comes with a carabiner for security against predators like raccoons.
 If you go inside the cage, the measurement of the roof and the ground is 8 feet, and all side walls and 6 feet tall.

 11. Shed Chicken Coop Plan